 - Check out the full list here

-Gusto has expanded its coverage from 80 countries to 100.
+Gusto has expanded its coverage from 80 countries to over 120.
 A reminder: Gusto can’t withhold, report, or remit taxes for these international contractors so they will have to self-report.

 Contractors now show up in org charts